guardian/amigo/roles/uv/README.md

 The UI does not accept a list of objects directly.
 Additional tools can be added inside the same expression, each with its own `python` value.

-When replacing the `whisperx` role, deselect it and ensure `ffmpeg` is installed by the base image or the `packages` role.
-For the latter, enter `packages: [ffmpeg]` in that role's Custom variables box (or add `ffmpeg` to its existing list).
-After baking the image, `whisperx` is available on the command line without activating an environment.

-### Installation details

-Run this role as root (for example, with `become: true`), as with the other system installation roles.
-Each tool is installed using `uv tool install` into its own persistent environment under `/opt/uv/tools`, with commands installed into `/usr/local/bin` and managed Python versions under `/opt/uv/python`.
-These locations make its commands available to all users without activating a virtual environment or changing shell startup files.
-Managed Python installations are also stored outside the installing user's home directory so other users can access them.

 Optional `extra_args` are individual arguments passed to `uv tool install`, for example `extra_args: ["--with", "some-dependency==1.2.3"]`.
 When migrating an existing machine with `/usr/local/bin/whisperx` already owned by the old role, use `extra_args: ["--force"]` for the migration to replace that executable.
 Remove that flag afterwards to retain normal repeat-run behavior.
 Fresh image builds do not need it.

-For manual tool maintenance, use the same `UV_TOOL_DIR`, `UV_TOOL_BIN_DIR`, and `UV_PYTHON_INSTALL_DIR` environment variables as the role.
-The commands installed by the role do not need those variables to run.

 See the [uv tools documentation](https://docs.astral.sh/uv/concepts/tools/) for Python selection, environment isolation, and tool version behavior.